-- 1. Explanation of a quality-oriented, cost-based approach to financing early care and education - 2.
-Overview of the finance mechanisms included in the estimate - 3.
-Detailed accounting of the methodology including data sources and funding flow for each finance mechanism - 4.
-Overall picture of the flow of public-sector funds through finance mechanisms to early care and education
+- 1. an explanation of a quality-oriented, cost-based approach to financing early care and education - 2. an overview of the finance mechanisms included in the estimate - 3. a detailed accounting of the methodology including data sources and funding flow for each finance mechanism - 4. the overall picture of the flow of public-sector funds through finance mechanisms to early care and education